Alexandria Port

-The Port of Alexandria is on the West Verge of the Nile Delta between the Mediterranean Sea and Mariut Lake in Alexandria, Egypt, and is considered the second most important city and the main port in Egypt.
-Alexandria port consists of two harbours (East and West) separated by a T-shaped peninsula.
+The Port of Alexandria is located on the northern coast of Egypt, to the West of the Nile Delta.
+In antiquity Alexandria was built between the Mediterranean Sea and Mariut Lake.
+The latter was connected to the River Nile via canals, allowing goods at the Port to travel to and from the country's interior.

+Alexandria is now considered the second most important city in Egypt and the Port of Alexandria is the main port in the country.
+It consists of two harbours (East and West) separated by a T-shaped peninsula.
 The East harbour is shallow and is not navigable by large vessels.
 The West harbour is used for commercial shipping.
 The harbour is formed by two converging breakwaters.

 History

 Ancient times

 Alexandria Port is one of the oldest ports in the world.
 The earliest port facilities were built in 1900 BC in the then-village of Rhakotis, to service coastal shipping and supply the island of Pharos (now part of the "Ras al-Tin" quarter).